pdjr-n2k/ROM106/README.md

 a PCB mounted terminal block rated for switching 5A at 220VAC or 30VDC.

-A bank of four LEDs indicates the state of each output channel.
+A bank of LEDs indicates the state of each output channel.

 The module's CAN/NMEA bus connection is designed to support an NMEA 2000 compatible M12 5-pin male circular connector, but